virtual-labs/exp-bulking-given-sample-dei/experiment/theory.md

 ### Theory

-Bulking of fine aggregates (sand) is a phenomenon in which the volume of sand increases when some amount of moisture is added to it.
+Bulking of Fine Aggregate (sand) is a phenomenon in which the volume of sand increases when some amount of moisture is added to it.
 It depends upon the particle type, size and the amount of water content.
 When fine aggregates are damp or contain excess moisture, they tend to adhere to each other and increase in volume.
 This phenomenon can lead to inaccurate measurements and proportions in concrete mixtures if not accounted for.
 Finer is the sand, more will be the bulkage.

 The extent of bulking can vary depending on factors like the grading of the sand and the amount of moisture present.
 Maximum bulking occurs at moisture content of 4-6%, beyond which the bulking effect gradually decreases.
 When sand becomes completely saturated (inundated with water), the volume returns to its original dry volume as water fills all the voids between particles.
 This principle forms the basis of bulking determination tests.